menixator/lancache.nix/README.md

 [lancache](https://lancache.net) on their nix machines without having to resort to running a docker container.

-It is designed to run alongside your configuration while keeping feature-parity with the [upstream](https://github.com/lancachenet/monolithic) project.
+It is designed to run alongside your configurations while keeping feature-parity with the [upstream](https://github.com/lancachenet/monolithic) project.

-The configurations are almost 1:1 [lancachenet/monolithic](https://github.com/lancachenet/monolithic) and all credit for the nginx configurations go to the lancache authors.
+The configurations are almost 1:1 with [lancachenet/monolithic](https://github.com/lancachenet/monolithic) and all credit for the nginx configurations go to the lancache authors.